More Case studies with Cofrastra®

 Quai Branly Museum's challenging structural concept realised with ArcelorMittal steel

-Located along the Seine in Paris, the Quai Branly Museum consists of three buildings, each with a distinct identity: the actual museum, the administration building with a façade full of plants, and the property devoted to the collection management and library, with its Aboriginal paintings.
-The design called for a solution made of steel, ArcelorMittal supplied hot rolled sections, composite flooring deck and aesthetic façade panels.
+Located along the Seine in Paris, the Quai Branly Museum consists of three buildings, each with a distinct identity: the actual museum, the administration building with a facade full of plants, and the property devoted to the collection management and library, with its indigenous paintings.
+The design called for a solution made of steel, so ArcelorMittal supplied hot rolled sections, composite flooring deck, and aesthetic facade panels.

-The quite exceptional site with a curved shape on the edge of the Quai Branly and the river, 100 metres from the Eiffel Tower, had been selected to accommodate the International Conference Centre (Francis Soler, prize-winner of the 1990 competition), one of the major projects abandoned by François Mitterrand.
+The quite exceptional site with a curved shape on the edge of the Quai Branly and the river, 100 metres from the Eiffel Tower, was selected to accommodate the International Conference Centre (Francis Soler, prize-winner of the 1990 competition), one of the major projects abandoned by François Mitterrand.

-Nouvel's museum project is conserving the site and only occupies one third of it, transforming itself into a bridge to allow easier access to the rather sumptuous garden designed by Gilles Clément (18,000 m2).
-Omnipresent all along the rue de l´Université, it offers unexpected views and is also directed northwards along the quayside, protected from the noise by a large plate glass wall (200m long and 12 m high).
-With undulating paths, it is planted quite densely with 178 trees and more than 72.000 different plant species.
+Architect Jean Nouvel's museum project conserves the site and only occupies one third of it, transforming itself into a bridge to allow easier access to the rather sumptuous garden designed by Gilles Clément (18 000 m2).
+Omnipresent all along the rue de l´Université, it offers unexpected views and is also directed northwards along the quayside, protected from the noise by a large plate glass wall (200 m long and 12 m high).
+With undulating paths, it is planted quite densely with 178 trees and more than 72 000 different plant species.

 Those who restrict the work of Jean Nouvel solely to the pleasure of metaphoric and contextual architecture must study the framework of the museum, the cantilevers of Lucerne, those of Lille and Madrid.
-So many designs which, whilst appearing to cock a snook at the architectural technique, nevertheless push it to its extremes with panache.
-The ramp providing access to the collections, the two levels constructed on 23 pairs of pendular posts, the overhanging museum showcases placed along the floor cantilevers, the front and rear facades, the latter planted, constitute the challenges.
+So many designs which, whilst appearing to thumb its nose at the architectural technique, nevertheless push it to its extremes with panache.

-Installed on the concrete infrastructures that house the auditorium, the reserved areas, the workshops and car parks, the steel structure of the museum is built in the form of a bridge which has two superimposed decks (level + 42 and +53) supported on pendular columns arranged at random like the trees of a sacred forest, one of the themes underlined by the text of intentions at the time of the competition ("It is a place marked by the symbols of the forest, the river and the obsessions of death and oblivion...").
+Installed on the concrete infrastructures that house the auditorium, the reserved areas, the workshops, and the car parks, the steel structure of the museum is built in the form of a bridge which has two superimposed decks (level + 42 and + 53) supported on pendular columns arranged at random like the trees of a sacred forest - one of the themes underlined by the text of intentions at the time of the competition ("It is a place marked by the symbols of the forest, the river and the obsessions of death and oblivion...").
 This concept involves spans of up to 34 metres and consequently cantilevers extending to 15 metres.

 200 metres long, these two decks are separated into two blocks (east and west) by an expansion joint level with the fracture.
 The random arrangement of the posts influenced the choice of structural style.
-The result of a complex iterative process, the final topology of the structure is derived from a discussion held between Jean Novel and the Jacques Faure and Florent Millot engineering teams.
-In an attempt to rationalise the structure over time, the latter surrendered to the demands of the architect and finally opted for an irregular frame or reticulated beams and joists connected an interacting14 cm thick floor, the whole installed on articulated tubular posts with a 700 mm diameter.
+The result is that of a complex iterative process - the final topology of the structure was derived from a discussion held between Jean Novel and the Jacques Faure and Florent Millot engineering teams.
+In an attempt to rationalise the structure over time, the latter surrendered to the demands of the architect and finally opted for an irregular frame or reticulated beams and joists connected by an interacting 14 cm thick floor, the whole of which was installed on articulated tubular posts with a 700 mm diameter.